 Sometimes, less is more.

-One-person plays, often called one-man or one-woman shows (which we think is perhaps a bit reductive, so we’re going to call them one-person plays) are a unique spin-off to the modern theatrical form.
-Finding their origins in oration, lecture and poetry recital, the 20th century saw the play for a single actor take a foothold amongst the vast contemporary canon.
+One-person plays, often called one-man or one-woman shows (which we think is perhaps a bit reductive) occupy a unique space in modern theatre.
+Finding their origins in oration (the foundation of all modern Western drama), as well as lecture and poetry recital, the 20th century saw the play for a single actor take a strong foothold in the vastness of the contemporary canon.

-One-person plays are often intimate, direct and wholly engaging.
-They demand intense investment from audience and creative team alike to pull off.
-They also present an enormous challenge for the actor, who is tasked with carrying the whole damn show on their own back.
-Often a mix of narration, physical expression, dialogue and even a bit of stand up comedy, it’s acting without a safety net: there are no exits, no fellow actors to rely on, and often little in the way of set or props.
-Just you, the audience, and pages of text with which to weave some magic.
+One-person plays are often intimate, forthright and engaging; much of an actor’s efforts usually concentrated on other performers is focused directly towards the audience.
+They present an enormous challenge for the performer, who is tasked with carrying the whole damn show on their back using a mixture of skills such as narration, physical expression, character work, dialogue and even stand-up comedy.
+It’s acting without a safety net: there are no exits, no fellow actors to rely on, and often little in the way of set or props.
+Just them, the audience, and pages of text with which to weave some magic.

-Without further ado, let’s take a look at a selection of the very best one-person plays to sink your teeth into.
+Without further ado, let’s take a look at a selection of the very best contemporary one-person plays to sink your teeth into:

 I Am My Own Wife

-First performed by legendary Broadway actor Jefferson Mays, Doug Wright’s astounding I Am My Own Wife first opened in 2003 and won just about every major theatrical prize possible.
-It’s the story of real world German antiquarian Charlotte Von Mahlsdorf, a transgender woman who lived through the Nazi regime in wartime Germany, before running a museum that became a meeting place for the gay community of East Berlin.
-The actor must take on a whopping forty-odd characters, often portraying them in conversation, so get your vocal warm-ups on point – you’re going to need to be flexible!
+First performed by legendary Broadway actor Jefferson Mays, Doug Wright’s astounding I Am My Own Wife opened in 2003 and won just about every major theatrical prize possible.
+It’s the story of real-world German antiquarian Charlotte Von Mahlsdorf, a transgender woman who lived through the Nazi regime in wartime Germany before running a museum that became a meeting place for the gay community of East Berlin.
+The actor must take on a whopping forty-odd characters, often portraying them in conversation, so get your vocal warm-ups on point: you’re going to need to be flexible!

 Thom Pain, Based On Nothing